 How to Have a Successful Evaluation Process

-The first step in the evaluation process is defining the ideal candidate profile you are looking for according to the job description.
+The first step in the evaluation process is defining the ideal employee profile you are looking for according to the job description.
 Make sure you understand the position's responsibilities and requirements.
 Start putting together a list of essential or "must-have" behavioral skills and technical skills.

-After defining the ideal candidate profile, the next step is to decide how you will evaluate those essential skills.
+After defining the ideal profile, the next step is to decide how you will evaluate candidates for those essential skills.
 Establishing measurements and analyses will let you know more accurately what to test in potential candidates and how to test.
 Gary Cubeta, Founder of InsuranceForFinalExpense.com shares his experience when test-driving candidates: